RESET Society of Calgary

 Results and Impact

-100% of women indicated that their mental health improved after going through the EXIT program in F2021.
-92% no longer struggled with stable housing and 95% maintained freedom from sexual exploitation with support from the Community Supports for EXIT.
+At 12-months post-program, 100% of EXIT Program Graduates reported that they were housed.
+100% of women indicated that their mental health improved after going through the EXIT program in F2023.
+Similarly, 84% of women indicated their physical health improved.
+84% no longer struggle with stable housing and 82% maintained freedom from sexual exploitation with help from the Community Supports for EXIT.

 While Ci highlights these results, this may not be a complete representation of RESET Calgary's results and impact.